andreasonny83/angular2-cookie-law/README.md

 > Angular2+ component that provides a banner to inform users about the cookie law

-This documentation is for the latest version of `angular2-cookie-law` (6.x.x).
+Angular2 Cookie Law is an HTML `<cookie-law>` tag enhanced with styling and animation.

-If you're using an older version of Angular, please install `angular2-cookie-law` in version 1 with
+**This documentation is for the latest version of `angular2-cookie-law` (6.x.x).**

-`npm i --save angular2-cookie-law@1` and check oud the documentation available [here](https://github.com/andreasonny83/angular2-cookie-law/tree/v1.4.0).
+If you're using an older version of Angular (<6), please install `angular2-cookie-law` in version 1 with

-Angular2 Cookie Law is an HTML `<cookie-law>` tag enhanced with styling and animation now compatible with Angular4 too.
+`npm i --save angular2-cookie-law@1` and check out the documentation available [here](https://github.com/andreasonny83/angular2-cookie-law/tree/v1.4.0).

 **Live DEMO:**